fleetdm/fleet/docs/Contributing/Deploying-chrome-test-ext.md

-# Deploying ChromeOS test Extensions to enrolled ChromeBooks
+# Deploying ChromeOS test extensions to enrolled Chromebooks

-As part of validating any ChromeOS extention, run this process to force-install extension on our debug Chromebooks.
+As part of validating any ChromeOS extension, run this process to force-install the extension on Chromebooks for debugging.

 ## Build the extension

 ### Bump the extension version

-Open ee/fleetd-chrome package.json for edit.
-Modify the version field at the top of the file (Line 4 when writing this doc)
+Modify the version field at the top of the [`package.json`](https://github.com/fleetdm/fleet/blob/main/ee/fleetd-chrome/package.json) file in `ee/fleetd-chrome`
 ```
 {
   "name": "fleetd-for-chrome",